vikejs/vike-react/packages/vike-react-sentry/README.md

 > [!NOTE]
 > See also: [Vike > `getGlobalContext()`](https://vike.dev/getGlobalContext)

-You can define settings only on the client- or server-side:
+You can define settings only for the client- or server-side:

 ```js
 // pages/+sentry.client.js